 Student IDs are issued to SAU Tech students upon request.
-The IDs may be used in a number of ways: the Rocket Success Center, student activities, personal IDs for check writing, etc. Student IDs are required in order to have access to the computer commons lab and Activity Center.
+The IDs may be used in a number of ways: the Rocket Success Center, student activities, personal IDs for check writing, etc. Student IDs are required to be worn at all times while on campus.
 There is a \$5.00 replacement fee for IDs.